Shopify vs Squarespace for Artists: Which Wins?

 Scalability Considerations for Artists as Their Business Grows

 Scalability is where the comparison becomes most important.
-Squarespace can absolutely support an artist business at small to moderate volume, but its limitations appear as soon as you add more product variants, shipping rules, drops, wholesale, or automation needs.
-Shopify is built to absorb that growth with fewer platform changes, which makes it the safer long-term choice if you expect your art business to expand.
+Squarespace can support an artist business at small to moderate volume, but its limitations appear as soon as you add more product variants, shipping rules, drops, wholesale, or automation needs.
+Shopify is built to absorb that growth with fewer platform changes, making it the safer long-term choice if you expect your art business to expand.

 Best for Portfolio-First Fine Artists and Illustrators